carltonwin8/FlightSurety/README.md

 ## Testing Method

+Test suits can be run buy:

+- starting the block chain via `npm run gcli`
+- testing the airline, flight, passanger functionality by `npm run test`
+- testing the oracle functionality by `npm run testo`

-In order to test this application do the following:
+In order to test this application via the web GUI do the following:

 - Start the block chain via `npm run gcli`.
 - Deploy the contract to the block chain via `truffle deploy`.